genevol-usp/HLApers/README.md

 ```

 This script, and the executable "map\_and\_quantify\_round1.sh", must be edited
-just like the version of these scripts for the round 1 to suit the number of
+just like the version of these scripts for the round 1 to suit your number of
 samples, fastq names etc.

 7. After all quantification jobs are finished, compile the results: